 - Device: This lets you choose which connected device Camo should take video from.
-It's possible to connect many iOS and Android devices to a single Mac or PC, and to switch between them during a call with this control.
+It's possible to connect many devices to a single Mac or PC, and to switch between them during a call with this control.
 Camo will remember settings for each device individually.

-- Lens: The lens drop-down allows a user to select any of the front or rear-facing cameras on their device.
+- Lens: The lens drop-down allows phone users to select any of the front or rear-facing cameras on their device.